Essay Topic Analysis

 Free, expert analysis of business school application essay topics.

-Looking at London Business School’s MBA Essays for the 2014-2015 admissions season, it appears that the school is in line with the essay-reduction trend we’ve been seeing across the leading MBA programs this season.
-This year’s application includes just two required essays totaling 800 words, in contrast with last year’s three required responses.
-The upside for applicants, meanwhile, is that the program has dropped last season’s challenging “What is the School’s responsibility to you and what is your responsibility to the School?” prompt, whereas the two responses that remain are fairly straightforward—though length restrictions may give some candidates a bit of trouble.
+Looking at London Business School’s MBA Essays for the 2014-2015 admissions season, it appears that the school is sticking with three required responses and a word count on par with last year’s application as well.
+The upside for applicants, meanwhile, is that the program has dropped last season’s challenging “What is the School’s responsibility to you and what is your responsibility to the School?” prompt, in favor of a broader question seeking any additional information.

 This year’s application essays reflect an interest in applicant’s professional background, post-MBA plans, reasons for interest in LBS, and plans to contribute to the school community: all very traditional essay topics.
 Let’s take a closer look at each: